GoogleCloudPlatform/community/tutorials/securing-gcs-static-website/index.md

     gcloud compute url-maps import web-map-http --source web-map-http.yaml --global
     ```

     In this step, we updated the values in the template URL map file and imported it.
-An example of the final configuration looks like the following:
+A final configuration looks like the following:

     ```yaml
     defaultService: https://www.googleapis.com/compute/v1/projects/democlound-test/global/backendBuckets/private-web